ess-dmsc-dram/documents/meeting_notes/March_2017/indexing_planning_meeting.md

 ## Kafka Streaming

 LM had a brief discussion with Jon Taylor and SH about the work done so far on Kafka Streaming.
 Jon mentioned that filtering events should be done on a frame-by-frame basis before anything else happens with the event data.
-SH made suggestions about introducing a microservice which filters bad events and either re-streams the filtered event data (exits as a separate process), or conveys the filtered data directly to the accumulated workspace (exists as part of the listener).
+SH made suggestions about introducing a microservice which filters bad events and either re-streams the filtered event data (exists as a separate process), or conveys the filtered data directly to the accumulated workspace (exists as part of the listener).
 SH also expressed concerns that current data rates may be seriously reduced when dealing with event lists.
 The current Kafka stream uses a single event list for all events which may be producing unrealistic data rates.
 LM to discuss further with Matt Jones.

 ## Instrument View

 SH indicated that the performance of the instrument view may become a critical factor during the instrument commissioning phase at the ESS.
 LM to profile current performance for complex instrument geometries (> 10^6 pixels, Voxels, Rectangular Detectors, Tubes).
 After instrument workshops at ESS, the team needs to determine bottom line functionality required for the instrument view.
 SH and Jon Taylor believe users should not have to use paraview, there should be a simple implementation of thresholding which allows inspection of instrument layers.
 SH to discuss scanning in the instrument view with Owen and Roman.